bitadf/PacMan-java/README.md

 # PacMan-java
-#Description
+Description

 Welcome to the Pac-Man Game Simulation repository!
-This project is a simulation of the classic Pac-Man game featuring several enhancements and randomization elements to keep the gameplay exciting and unpredictable.
+This project is a simulation of the classic Pac-Man game , WITHOUT using any game development libraries.

 Features
 Variety of Dots: The game includes different types of dots for Pac-Man to eat, adding variety to the gameplay.
 Randomized Elements:
 Big Dots: Placed randomly each time the game starts or is restarted.